-MIFC takes an active role in reducing mid-air collisions and near misses through information and education as follows:
+DNR Aviation Managers take an active role in reducing mid-air collisions and near misses through information and education as follows:

 - 1. Airport Mailings MIFC aviation personnel periodically mail informational materials to public airports in the state of Minnesota, in the areas that commonly have wildfire.
 Mailings may include such things as: posters, letters or notices. - 2.
-News Releases The MNCC aviation dispatch works with MNCC information personnel to issue news releases regarding airspace safety when timely and appropriate. - 3.
+News Releases MIFC aviation personnel work with MNCC and DNR information personnel to issue news releases or alerts on social media regarding airspace safety when timely and appropriate. - 3.
 DOT Notices MIFC aviation personnel work with the D.O.T.
 Division of Aeronautics to include incident airspace safety in their materials and handouts, such as the MN Airport Directory. - 4.
 Airport Notifications When possible and capable Division personnel often notify adjacent airports and air traffic personnel regarding large aviation activity incidents. - 5.
 Pilot School Education MIFC aviation personnel are encouraged to work with schools and universities that train pilots, to include wild land fire and all risk incident airspace.
 Examples of schools are: Ely, Mankato, Crookston, Fargo, Inver Grove Heights, etc. - 6.
 Utilize FAA safety personnel to help deliver our message: Primary contact is: